surajK610/surajk610.github.io/_projects/learning-cuda-programming.md

 The 668x performance improvement from the initial CPU implementation to the final GPU+streams version demonstrates the transformative power of parallel computing.
 However, the real value lies not in the speedup numbers, but in developing the analytical skills, debugging methodologies, and architectural understanding needed to tackle future computational challenges.

-As computing continues to evolve toward exascale systems, quantum computers, and neuromorphic processors, the fundamental principles learned in this course—understanding hardware, measuring performance, thinking in parallel, and designing for scalability—will remain the essential foundation for pushing the boundaries of what's computationally possible.
+As computing continues to evolve toward exascale systems, quantum computers, and neuromorphic processors, the fundamental principles I believe will stay the same—understanding hardware, measuring performance, thinking in parallel, and designing for scalability—will remain the essential foundation for pushing the boundaries of what's computationally possible.

 ---

-*This blog post chronicles my learning journey through APMA2822 at Brown University.
+*This blog post describes my learning journey through APMA2822 at Brown University.
 The complete code implementations, experimental data, and profiling results are available in the [course repository](https://github.com/surajk610/APMA2822).
-Disclosure: Parts of this blog post were written w/ Claude so please email me at <firstname>k610 at gmail*
+Disclosure: Parts of this blog post were written w/ Claude so please email me at firstnamek610 at gmail*